wiggywombathead/proteus/notes.md

 pointer.

-N.B: When an exception occurs, the CPU switches from whatever mode it was in to IRQ mode - this has its own stack and its own versions of a few registters, such as `sp` and `cpsr`, which are separate from normal registers.
+N.B: When an exception occurs, the CPU switches from whatever mode it was in to IRQ mode - this has its own stack and its own versions of a few registers, such as `sp` and `cpsr`, which are separate from normal registers.

 `cpsid if, #0x13` switches to supervisor mode with interrupts disabled.